what is FAFSA?

 So, you’ve filed your FAFSA® form, and you’ve checked your Student Aid Report to be sure all your information is correct, and now you’re wondering how that data is used to come up with the list of financial aid for which you’re eligible.

-Your eligibility depends on your Expected Family Contribution, your year in school, your enrollment status, and the cost of attendance at the school you will be attending.
+Your eligibility depends on your Student Aid Index, your year in school, your enrollment status, and the cost of attendance at the school you will be attending.
 The financial aid office at your college or career school will determine how much financial aid you are eligible to receive.

 The financial aid staff starts by deciding upon your cost of attendance (COA) at that school.

-They then consider your Expected Family Contribution (EFC).
+They then consider your Student Aid Index (SAI).

-They subtract your EFC from your COA to determine the amount of your financial need and therefore how much need-based aid you can get.
+They subtract your SAI from your COA to determine the amount of your financial need and therefore how much need-based aid you can get.

 To determine how much non-need-based aid you can get, the school takes your cost of attendance and subtracts any financial aid you’ve already been awarded.